Important Masterclass

 Changes in tax law and in your personal life may mean that yours needs to be updated.
 Here are the easiest (and smartest) ways to do it.

 Often estate planning attorneys meet with clients who haven’t looked at their will since their children were in diapers.
 The meeting occurs when the children have children of their own.
-This delay can have grave consequences for everyone in the family, says a recent article from Consumer Reports titled “Why You Need to Update Your Will Now.”
+This delay can have grave consequences for everyone in the family, says an article from Consumer Reports titled “Why You Need to Update Your Will Now.”

 Regardless of how long it’s been since you last reviewed your estate plan, you should make an appointment with an experienced estate planning attorney any time there has been a significant life change.
 Don’t delay.
 This isn’t just about updating because you now have grandchildren.
 It is also because federal and state tax laws have changed dramatically, especially in the last twelve years.